Home » Seasonal Arts and Crafts » Winter Arts and Craft Ideas » How To Make Paper Snowflakes In 5 Minutes

 easy paper snowflake on table.

-Once you have your paper snowflake consider using one as a template for this fun kid line snowflake drawing.
-We love when you can get two projects out of one idea.
+Once you have your paper snowflake, consider using one as a template for this fun marker line snowflake drawing.
+We love it when you can get two projects out of one idea.

 Snowflake Design Ideas